Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Aesthetically appealing website
 - Easy to locate interactive features of the site such as "logout".

 ### Expectations
+- Expect that the navigation links work properly to take the user where they intended to go.
+- Expect to be able to successfully leave, update or delete a comment (If logged in).
+- Expect feedback when user registers, logs in, logs out
+- Expect feedback when user writes, edits or deletes comments

 ## User Stories

 ### Unregistered User
+-   As a user I want the site to be easy to navigate
+-   As a user I want to be able to open and view posts
+-   As a user I want to view other site visitors comments
+-   As a user I want to be able to register an account with the blog site and for this process to be quick and easy
+-   As a user I want to be able to send a message to the site owner

 ### Registered User
--   As a user I want to be able to register an account with the blog site
--   As a user I want account registration to be a quick process
--   As a user I want to be able to open posts

 -   As a user I want to be able to like and unlike posts
--   As a user I want to be able to easily navigate the site
--   As a user I want to view other site visitors comments
 -   As a user I want to be able to leave, update and delete my own comments
 -   As a user I want to be able to leave a rating review of the post/bag
--   As a user I do not want the site to be cluttered or have any information that does not serve the blogs purpose.
+-   As a user I do not want the site to be clutter free and only contain information that serves the blogs purpose.
--   As a user I want the site to be easy to learn so that when I return in the future.

 ## Site Admin

+-   Owner should be able to log into account
 -   Owner should be able to create, display, update and delete post
--   Owner Should be able to approve or disapporove comments
+-   Owner Should be able to approve or delete all comments, whether new or previous
--   Owner should be able to delete comments
--   Owner should be able to recieve the details of the contact us form submitted by site visitors
+-   Owner should be able to retrieve the details of the contact us form submitted by site visitors
--   The user should be able to intuitively navigate the blog and contact pages.
+-   Owner should be able to retrive messages sent via contact us form.

--   The functions of the blog should be self-explanatory
+## Agile Methodolgy
+- This application was developed using Agile Methodology.
+The design and implementation was planned based on user stories and a project board.
+This project board has a series of user stories that were split into 3 categories; todo, in progress or done.
+This project board was made using GitHub projects.
+When working with agile as methodology, priority is given to the most important ascpect of the project and therefore the scope is limited based in the amount of time one has as quality of the development needs to be maintained.
+There were features I was not able to implement, I have listed them under "future implementation" in the read me.
+Here is a link to my [ProjectBoard](https://github.com/users/JessMair/projects/6/views/1)

 # The Scope Plane